AFL Darling Downs: Modern Competition

 The Darling Downs Australian Football League was first played as an official organised competition in 1971.
 Signals, Coolaroo and Aviation were the three foundation clubs and were joined by a fourth club, South Toowoomba in 1972.

-The League has had many changes to the number of clubs participating since then, with ten A Grade Senior Clubs currently competing, and now known as AFL Darling Downs.
-It is the largest regional League in Queensland.
-There are four Senior clubs based in Toowoomba, and the other senior clubs come from Dalby, Goondiwindi, Highfields, and Warwick.
-New teams from Kingaroy, and Chinchilla are participating in the 2013 revamped competition.
+The League has had many changes to the number of clubs participating since then, with eight A Grade Senior Clubs currently competing, and now known as AFL Darling Downs.
+It is a regional league in Queensland.
+There are four Senior clubs based in Toowoomba, and the other senior clubs come from Dalby, Goondiwindi, and Warwick.
+New teams from Kingaroy, and Chinchilla participated in the 2013 revamped competition.
+Chinchilla folded in 2018.

 University Cougars AFC is the most successful club with 13 premierships, 4 under the banner of "Institute Eagles" and 5 under the moniker of "University Eagles".
-Coolaroo Roos has 9 premierships and Goondiwindi Hawks has 8.
-South Toowoomba Bombers (formerly Longhorns) and Toowoomba Tigers (formerly Pinkies) have 6 premiership flags each.
+Coolaroo Roos has 12 premierships and Goondiwindi Hawks has 8 along with South Toowoomba Bombers (formerly Longhorns).
+Toowoomba Tigers (formerly Pinkies) have 6 premiership flags each.

-AFL Darling Downs Senior Clubs
+Clubs

 There have been many different towns in the Darling Downs of Queensland fielding Australian Rules Football teams over the forty plus years of Senior Competition.
 Coolaroo Roos have played every season from the inaugural year, and Toowoomba Tigers have played the second most seasons.
-Below is a full list of Current and Former Clubs in the region.
+Below is a full list of current and former clubs in the region.